 - First, head to Salesforce and create 1 Salesforce Campaign or List View for testing purposes.
-If wanting to use our Filter & Segmentation feature in tandem with each Salesforce Campaign selected, just make sure to only use at least 1+ test Salesforce Contact, Lead, or Account records, of which some meet your criteria for the trial usage, which will pull the first 100 good records to sync on initial sync over to Constant Contact.
-For testing, we normally use our own test email, email@example.com, which is a Salesforce Contact and easy to review for testing purposes in both Salesforce and Constant Contact.
+If you want to use our Filter & Segmentation feature in tandem with each Salesforce Campaign selected, just make sure to only use at least 1+ test Salesforce Contact, Lead, or Account records, of which some meet your criteria for the trial usage.

-- After placing your email or a few Contacts, Leads, or Accounts into the 1 Salesforce Campaign you've just created, head over to SyncApps and select your test Salesforce Campaign in Step 1 of your integration.
-Or if using a Filter, you can further pull specific records from the specific Salesforce Campaign selected in Step 1 of your Set Up (If adding Salesforce Person Accounts, please review link)
+- After placing your email or a few Contacts, Leads, or Accounts into the Salesforce Campaign or List View you've just created, head over to SyncApps and select your test Salesforce Campaign or List View in Step 1 of your integration.
+Or if you use a Filter, you can further pull specific records from the specific Salesforce Campaign selected in Step 1 of your Set Up.

 - Be sure the "Email Opt-Out" field is visible on the Salesforce Account, Contact, or Lead page layout.
 This allows for easy testing of unsubscribes from Constant Contact.
-SyncApps also allows unsubscribing from CRM to Constant Contact, so this feature makes it easy for Sales to unsubscribe those in CRM which translates to each being unsubscribed from Constant Contact if the "Email Opt-Out" field is checked manually.
+SyncApps also allows unsubscribing from CRM to Constant Contact, so this feature makes it easy for Sales to unsubscribe those in CRM.
+This translates to each user being unsubscribed from Constant Contact if the "Email Opt-Out" field is checked manually.

 - For testing purposes, head back to Constant Contact to create and use an empty List in Constant Contact to integrate as the Main List named in Step 2 of your integration.
 SyncApps can create the list automatically for you, or you can do it manually.
-This list is needed to keep all Contacts in Constant Contact in sync no matter which List they are a part of when using SyncApps integrations.
+You need this list to keep all Contacts in Constant Contact in sync no matter which List they are a part of when using SyncApps integrations.
 Press Next to move to Step 3.
 Keep pressing Next until Step 5, then press “Finish.”

-- Now that you are in Constant Contact, create and Send an Email Campaign to your own test email on the List which you have just synced to test how the Campaign Responses or marketing metrics flow back from Constant Contact to Salesforce.
+- Now that you are in Constant Contact create and Send an Email Campaign to your own test email on the List, which you have just synced to test how the marketing metrics flow back from Constant Contact to Salesforce.

-- Once you have sent the Constant Contact test email, head back to your Set Up and press Edit.
+- Once you have sent the Constant Contact test email, head back to your Set-Up and press Edit.
 In Step 1 of the integration, select Sync Campaign Responses and then select the “Create Salesforce Campaign” feature or Activities, Notes.
-Please note that when the feature “Sync Campaign Responses” is selected, we automatically create the Constant Contact email metric fields in your Salesforce for marketing metrics like Opens, Clicks, Bounces, Links Clicked, and more.
+Please note that when the “Sync Campaign Responses” feature is selected, we automatically create the Constant Contact email metric fields in your Salesforce for marketing metrics like Opens, Clicks, Bounces, Links Clicked, and more.
 You just need to place each on the Salesforce layout for Contacts and Leads.
-Next, move to Step 2 and select the Specific Email Campaign to Sync feature in Step 2, choose the Email Campaign you just sent, and then press Save.
+Next, move to Step 2, select the Specific Email Campaign to Sync feature in Step 2, choose the Email Campaign you just sent, and then press Save.